Cinnamon18/GBARhythmGame/README.md

 * Miss: -50 points

 ## Build instructions
-You should only need a simple `make clean` to run.
+Try playing the .gba.
+If that doesn't work, you should only need a simple `make emu` to run.
 However, I could be mistaken.
 If so, check HW10.pdf for instructions.